Esri/solution.js/packages/common/examples/README.md

 Copies an ArcGIS Online solution from one organization to another.

+### getGroupInfo

+Gets information about an ArcGIS Online group.

 ### getGUID

 Generates a pseudo GUID with and without dashes.